Solvosoft/django-gentelella-widgets/docs/source/blog.rst

        path('blog/', include('djgentelella.blog.urls'))
    ]

-The URL-name of the view is **'blog:entrylist'.**
+The URL-name of the first view is **'blog:entrylist'.**
 Here you can preview the entries and updated them, this view offers a brief description of the entry, as you can see the title and a resumen for each entry.
+You can also filter by name of the entry or by the category.

-In the demo example the command 'createdemo' insert an element that redirects to this view with the following code:
+In the demo example the command 'createdemo' insert an element that redirects to this view, with the following code:

 .. code:: python